brainvisa/morphologist-gpl/sphinx/user_doc/sulpated.rst

 Status columns will show when data have been modified by the user.

+The status background is light yellow if the data has been saved (after edition).

 Locked data are not editable, so it's a reasonable and convenient way to mark validated data.

 Sulci columns checkboxes allow to load / show sulci graphs.

 Save buttons allow to save each corresponding data. **Beware** there is as "save" (patterns) column, and a "save sulci" column.

+To avoid confusions, **pattern-oriented colums** have a background with a pattern icon (light hexagonal tiles), while **sulci-oriented columns** have a "sulci" background.
+It's not very pretty, but it makes things clearer.

+Display sulci model: allows to show in the 3D views the sulci models from Morphologist, with all available labels.

+Annotations are associated with each pattern of each subject / hemisphere.
+They are saved with the patterns of each subject (in a JSON file).

 Sulci views window
 ------------------